torwager/ComputationalFoundations/CompFound/_build/html/_sources/glm1.md

 $$ X^TX\beta = X^Ty $$

+- $X'X$ is called the Gram matrix, which is a symmetric matrix related to the predictor covariance.
+It is related to the Fisher Information, which in turn is related to the precision with which each parameter can be estimated.
+- $X'Y$ is a product of the transpose of the design matrix and the response vector.

 ## Estimation of Coefficients

 By solving the normal equations, given that $ X^TX $ is invertible, we get estimates of the coefficients $ \beta $: